 Research Associates are paid members of staff, usually employed on a two-year contract.
 They work from offices in the Centre of Islamic Studies and are expected to make a major contribution to the research and outreach aims of the Centre.

-Visiting Fellows are researchers invited to join the Centre on a non-stipendiary basis.
+Affiliated Researchers are researchers invited to join the Centre on a non-stipendiary basis.
 They are an important part of the Centre’s intellectual community, contributing to its work and its wider reach.
 As well as pursuing research projects, they discuss and nourish the broader work of the Centre at research days, and by contributing to other activities such as symposia and conferences.

-Visiting Researchers are researchers who apply to join the Centre on a non-stipendiary basis to pursue research in common with a member of the centre’s staff or one of its Visiting Fellows.
+Visiting Scholars are researchers who apply to join the Centre on a non-stipendiary basis to pursue research in common with a member of the centre’s staff or one of its Visiting Fellows.
 They also benefit from access to a wide range of valuable resources for scholars in the field of Islamic and Middle Eastern studies, which libraries at the University of Cambridge have been amassing for centuries.

 Graduate Students are offered to a financially support graduate students who gained a place at the University.